Introduction to PostgreSQL Compare Strings

 How to Compare Strings in PostgreSQL?

-We have used like and comparison operator for comparing two strings in PostgreSQL.
+We used the like and comparison operator to compare two strings in PostgreSQL.
 Comparison operator is very useful while comparing two strings.
-We are using stud_str table to describe example of compare string in PostgreSQL as follows.
+We are using the stud_str table to describe an example of compare string in PostgreSQL as follows.

-Below is the table and data description of stud_str table.
+Below is the table and data description of the stud_str table.

 Code: